sheldon-mendonca-work/FlowPay/Readme.md

 - Optimistic locking for concurrent offer redemption
 - Lease-based worker coordination
 - Financial consistency through immutable transaction history
-- Structured logging, distributed tracing, and Prometheus metrics
+- Structured logging, distributed tracing and Prometheus metrics
 - Failure-first system design

 ---

+## Deployment

+FlowPay is currently deployed using an **on-demand EC2 instance** rather than running continuously.

+The deployment controller starts the application infrastructure when it is needed and can stop the instance after a period of inactivity.
+This keeps the infrastructure cost low while still providing a real cloud deployment for the system.

+Because the application is started on demand, the first request after a period of inactivity may take some time while the EC2 instance and application services start.

+The current deployment intentionally does **not use Kubernetes/EKS**.
+In a production environment at larger scale, Kubernetes would be a natural choice for container orchestration, service scheduling, health management, scaling and self-healing.
+For this project, the simpler EC2-based deployment provides a better cost/complexity tradeoff while allowing the focus to remain on distributed systems, concurrency, reliability and financial consistency.

+The services themselves remain containerized, so the architecture can be migrated to a container orchestration platform without fundamentally changing the application architecture.

+---

 # Services

 ## API Gateway

 The entry point for client requests.
-Handles routing, request-level concerns, and provides a single API surface to the frontend.
+Handles routing, request-level concerns, authentication-related middleware and provides a unified API surface to the frontend.

 ## Payment Service

-Owns payment creation and payment lifecycle operations, including idempotency and transactional persistence.
+Owns payment creation and lifecycle operations, including idempotency, validation, transactional persistence and payment state management.

+## Account Service

+Manages user and company accounts and account-related operations.

-## Account / Auth Services
+## Auth Service

-Manage account-related operations and authentication/authorization concerns.
+Handles authentication and authorization, including JWT access tokens, refresh tokens, logout and demo authentication flows.

 ## Offer Service

-Handles promotional offer reservation, redemption, idempotency, and expiry.
+Manages promotional offers, including creation, reservation, redemption, eligibility, redemption limits and expiry.

-## PostgreSQL
-The source of truth for strongly consistent financial state including payments, accounts, transactions and offer state.

-## Redis
-Used for low-latency distributed state such as caching, idempotency/rate-limiting use cases and other data that does not require PostgreSQL-level durability.

-## Kafka
-Provides asynchronous communication between services and decouples payment processing from downstream consumers.

-## Transactional Outbox
-Ensures domain events are persisted atomically with the corresponding database transaction before being published to Kafka.

-## Workers
-Background workers handle asynchronous processing such as:

-Outbox event publishing
-Offer outbox publishing
-Offer expiry
-Other scheduled/background operations

 ## Payment Executor

-Consumes payment events and performs downstream payment execution and financial processing.
+Consumes payment events from Kafka and performs asynchronous payment execution and downstream financial processing.

 ## Notification Service

 Consumes domain events and maintains payment timelines.
 The frontend can subscribe through Server-Sent Events (SSE) to observe payment progress in real time.

+## Workers

+Background workers handle asynchronous and scheduled processing:

+- Outbox event publishing
+- Offer outbox publishing
+- Offer expiry
+- Other background operations

+## PostgreSQL

+The primary source of truth for strongly consistent financial state, including payments, accounts, transactions, offers, idempotency records and outbox events.

+## Redis

+Provides low-latency distributed state for use cases such as caching, rate limiting and other ephemeral coordination that does not require PostgreSQL-level durability.

+## Kafka

+Provides asynchronous event streaming between services and decouples payment processing from downstream consumers.

+## Observability Stack

+FlowPay uses:

+- Prometheus for metrics collection
+- Grafana for dashboards
+- Loki for log aggregation
+- Promtail for log shipping
+- Distributed tracing for request/event correlation

 ---